Untreated plywood can soak up water fast, sometimes in just a few hours. That can lead to serious damage.

 Usually, this information is available on the product label.
 These sealer application methods can include using a chip or foam brush, paint roller, or spray bottle.

-We recommend using a roller for applying epoxy or varnish and tipping it immediately with a foam brush or high-quality chip brush to level out the texture left by the paint roller.
+We recommend using a roller for applying varnish or epoxy sealant for plywood and tipping it immediately with a foam brush or high-quality chip brush to level out the texture left by the paint roller.

 Tipping immediately before the surface gets tacky and doing it along the grain is crucial.
 You can also apply varnish by spraying.
 This option is even better.